smuuf/primi/docs/language_reference.md

 ```

 ### Number
-The general `number` data type harbors both integer and float values, whichever is needed at the time.
-THe maximum/minimum integer or float value/precision is determined by the version of PHP under which the Primi nterpreter runs.
+The general `number` data type represents both integer and float values, whichever is needed.
+The maximum/minimum integer or float value/precision is determined by PHP version.

 Example usage:
 ```